Bid/No Bid Decision – Qualifying an opportunity

-Bid qualification is the front door to opportunities and it results in routing deals to the right processes and people to ensure your organisation optimises time and resources to pursue the most appropriate opportunities.
+Bid qualification is the front door to opportunities and having a bid/no bid decision process results in routing deals to the right experts to ensure your organisation optimises time and resources to pursue the most appropriate opportunities.

 Qualification ensures you pass the minimum requirements around capability and capacity before wasting effort on an opportunity that will go nowhere.
 If your organisation cannot confidently meet all criteria then it should move on to a more appropriate business target.

 As we know, preparing a bid response can be a very time consuming and a costly burden on your organisation.
 When the success and ultimate return on investment of your bidding and contracting activity is paramount to your organisation’s ongoing commercial sustainability, it is important to consider up front whether the time and resources put into a bid is going to provide you with the anticipated returns.

 Deciding on whether to invest in the time and cost it takes to bid for an opportunity often requires a considered Bid/No Bid decision, and an organisational-wide process supporting it.

 The Bid/No Bid decision (sometimes referred to as ‘go/no go’) should not be merely a line item or a yes or no decision in your business development process or opportunity management system.
 As your organisation grows, the Bid/No Bid decision may be the most critical consideration it makes.

 Bid/No Bid objectives

 The main considerations for a Bid/No Bid decision are:

 - Are you in a position to win? (incumbent and competition)